NUT2001 : Macro- and Micronutrients

 Assessment Rationale And Relationship

 The exam tests the ability of students to display their knowledge and understanding of the principles of nutrition.
 Section A assesses recall of knowledge and encourages student learning during the module.
-The essay questions in Section B test the ability of students to demonstrate an awareness of the integrated nature of nutrient metabolism; and to write succinct and coherent answers.
+The essay questions in section B test the ability of students to demonstrate an awareness of the integrated nature of nutrient metabolism; and to write succinct and coherent answers.
+At the start of the module students will be provided with a list of ten questions.
+In the exam three of those questions will form section B, of which students answer two to answer.
 Where relevant, questions test the ability of students to solve appropriate simple numerical problems.

-The formative assessment will give students the opportunity to practice MCQ exam questions under timed conditions and get feedback on answers.
+The two formative in-class computer tests will give students the opportunity to practice MCQ exam questions under timed conditions and get feedback on answers.

 MDiet candidates must obtain an overall mark of 40 or above to pass the module, however, if the module has more than one assessment students must also achieve a mark of at least 35 in each component of the assessment to pass the module.